nnagle123/awesome-sales/README.md

 - ["How I Raised Myself From Failure to Success in Selling" by "Frank Bettger"](https://www.amazon.ca/Raised-Myself-Failure-Success-Selling/dp/067179437X)

-## Contributing
+## Contribute

 Feel free to open an issue (or even better, send a Pull Request) for expanding this list.
-Contributions are very welcome!! 😄
+Contributions are very welcome!!

 ## License